And the idea was born

 Since our plan is to travel lightweight, only with one hand luggage per head, we try to bring as few clothes as possible.

-For this reason, we have created a so-called weather matrix, based on the rainy months and expected period for cold weather in the given countries.
+For this reason, we have created a so-called weather matrix, based on the rainy months and expected period for cold weather in the given countries, which helped us to form an initial itinerary.

-If you have no time to create such a matrix, Selective Asia can give you great ideas when to visit the Asian countries.
+If you have no time to create such a matrix, Selective Asia can give you great tips when to visit the Asian countries.

 Based on our previous travels and with the help of other world travellers, we collected a list of necessary travel items, which includes bags, clothes, shoes, gadgets, electronics, hygiene items, water filters, cards and so forth.
 We found it important to spend enough time working on this list since we needed to pack smart and we wanted to buy quality things for a good value.